john-forrest/aws-get-started-terraform/3a-create-security-groups/README.md

 		- Create a new key/pair
 		    - Name "pizza-keys"
 		- Select "Launch Instances"

+In terraform, I am splitting this up into separate configs for a simple reason - the security groups (including pizza-ec2-sg) are potentially used later on, in other modules.
+If we have both security groups and instance in the same config, we cannot use "terraform destroy" to destroy the instance without the security groups too.

 The terraform seeks to do this to a reasonable extent.
+Note the use of two security groups - it does not seem to be possible to create terraform aws_security_group resources with more than one ingress rule.
+Also note the the "pizza" basename for the various entities comes from the application configuration.

 As with the last vpc setup, much of the stuff comes from the config files, and the vpc and subnet ids come from the vpc backend state on S3.
 For this reason, we need to both network and application remote state:

     export TF_VAR_network_remote_state=NETWORKS3_BUCKET
 	export TF_VAR_applications_remote_state=APPLICATIONS_S3_BUCKET